LennySHumphrey/SQL-Portfolio-105-Problems/04-Business-Applications/performance-optimization.md

 ### **5. Bulk Operations & Safe Migrations**

-**Business Problem**: We need to update 10 million rows.
+**Business Problem**: We need to update, for example, 10 million rows.
 How do we avoid locking the table for hours?

 **Relevant Problems**: